gridbugs/dotfiles/README.Nix.md

 # This adds some stuff to the shell rc file (don't run this if the shell rc file is set up already)
 $ conda init

+# Set auto_stack so project environments automatically stack onto the base environment.
+# This is so dev tools can be installed in the base environment.
+$ conda config --set auto_stack 1

+# Install language server in base environment
+$ conda install python-language-server
 ```

 #### Usage